Frequently Asked Questions

 The 80/94 FlexRoad PEL study determined the purpose and need for the project and developed the alternatives to be studied in greater detail.
 The PEL Study Report was approved by the Federal Highway Administration (FHWA) In April 2022.

-• Increase the operational efficiency of the corridor by:
+- Increase the operational efficiency of the corridor by reducing travel times and increasing travel time reliability, and

 INDOT is the owner of the project and Parsons Corp. is the lead project development and design firm.
 To connect with the Project Team, reference the 80/94 FlexRoad project when visiting www.indot4u.com or calling INDOT at 855-INDOT4U (855-463-6848).